sankarms15/abyss-tech-challenge/README.md

 # ABYSS TECH CHALLENGE

-This app is Using Vue as Tech stach with no other third party libraries, It has a simple implementation of a Plotter - which should be able draw real-time SVG element based on given Input.
+This app is Using Vue as Tech stach with no other third party libraries.
+It has a simple implementation of a Plotter which should be able to draw real-time SVG element based on given Input.

 This app supports following Browsers: